dansmyers/Example-AI-Assignment/README.md

 You have broad freedom to complete this phase in the way that you feel is best, including developing your own AI prompts.

 I do, however, have one important guideline: don’t try to create your draft by running one single prompt, and then repeatedly editing that prompt.
-A much better strategy is to start by generating a rough draft, then collaboratively edit it by asking the AI questions and telling it to make specific changes to parts that need to be improved.
+As a general rule, it's hard to generate more than about one paragraph of text per sentence of the prompt.
+The more details you leave unspecified, the more the model has to fill in to generate the required amount of text, which increases the chance of hallucinations and empty writing.

+Here are two techniques you may find helpful:

+1. **Get huge**.
+Make a big prompt containing ***everything***: your topic, thesis statement, outline, annotated bibliography, paper summaries, all of your notes, and so forth.
+Fill that context window!
+The more information you supply, the more relevant info the model has to draw from.

+2. **Collaborate**.
+Just write as normal, but use the AI as a partner-in-the-loop to help you solve writing problems as you go.
+If you get stuck, ask for help getting unstuck.
+You can quickly free-write ideas, then ask the AI to clean them up.
+This approach is less flashy, but works well because it's fundamentally built around **your voice**.

 Once you generate your initial draft, enter it in your log.
 As you make revisions, record your thought process and any prompts that you use into the log, so you have a record of your AI interactions (and manual edits) that led up to the final draft.

 You’ll need to include a list of references at the end.
 I recommend using APA-style citations with the (Name, Year) form.

 Here are some other tips:

-- You could, of course, start by asking the AI to take your detailed outline and expand it into full sentences.
-Consider carefully if that’s the best way to begin.
-You might do better by drafting the introduction and conclusion first to give the AI more context.
+- "Make it better" is surprisingly useful for improving a draft.
+It prompts the model to self-evaluate and improve the draft.

+- If the style seems too "default AI", give it a specific persona to use when writing.

+- Be careful about asking for revisions of length or style over the entire text; they can often lead to major content rewrites.

 - You will need to include references to your cited works and relevant factual information.
 Remember that AI tools often struggle with this.
 Carefully check all factual information in your draft.
 You will probably need to make hand edits to make sure the information you include is correct.